snowplow-incubator/snowplow-micro-examples/README.md

 ## Snowplow Micro

-[Snowplow Micro](https://github.com/snowplow-incubator/snowplow-micro) is a very small version of a full [Snowplow](https://snowplowanalytics.com/) data collection pipeline that can be embedded in automated test suites and so enable Snowplow users to test their data collection setup and then release new versions of their apps, websites and servers with confidence that new changes won’t break the tracking set up.
+[Snowplow Micro][snowplow-micro-docs] is a very small version of a full [Snowplow](https://snowplowanalytics.com/) data collection pipeline that can be embedded in automated test suites and so enable Snowplow users to test their data collection setup and then release new versions of their apps, websites and servers with confidence that new changes won’t break the tracking set up.
 Snowplow Micro comes to fill a missing piece in automated test suites: the tests that validate that data collection has been setup properly.

 To check data collection, it is necessary to fire a set of events, process them and see if the output of that processing is as expected.
 Snowplow Micro is easy to integrate with your test tool and then run as part of your automated testing workflow.
 This repository aims to show in detail all the steps to do this using Nightwatch and Cypress as examples of test tools, to build end-to-end GitHub Actions testing workflows.